Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

-be a terminalization of the quotient $S^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$.
+be a Kähler terminalization of the quotient $S^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$.
 Such a variety $Y$ is called a \emph{Fujiki variety}, moreover we denote $S(G)_{\theta}^{[n]}:=Y$.
-This construction of varieties is called the \emph{Fujiki construction}. \end{defi} \begin{rmk} Note that all the Fujiki varieties are primitivelly symplectic varieties with singularities in codimension 4 (see Definition \ref{Primitivy} and Proposition \ref{primimi}). \end{rmk} \begin{rmk} Since $S(G)_{\theta}^{[n]}$ necessarily contains at least one exceptional divisor (see Proposition \ref{terminal}), the Fujiki varieties consist in a strict sub-space of their space of deformations; therefore, these deformations are generically new objects. \end{rmk} \begin{rmk} In the previous definition of Fujiki varieties, we did not emphasize the choice of the terminalization for $S^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$; this is because this choice will not change the deformation class of the variety as explained by Proposition \ref{bimero}.
+This construction of varieties is called the \emph{Fujiki construction}. \end{defi} \begin{rmk} Note that a projective (and thus Kähler) terminalization of $S^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$ always exists from \cite{Birkar}. \end{rmk} \begin{rmk} Note that all the Fujiki varieties are primitively symplectic varieties with singularities in codimension 4 (see Definition \ref{Primitivy} and Proposition \ref{primimi}). \end{rmk} \begin{rmk} Since $S(G)_{\theta}^{[n]}$ necessarily contains at least one exceptional divisor (see Proposition \ref{terminal}), the Fujiki varieties consist in a strict sub-space of their space of deformations; therefore, these deformations are generically new objects. \end{rmk} \begin{rmk} In the previous definition of Fujiki varieties, we did not emphasize the choice of the terminalization for $S^n/\left\langle j_{\theta}(G),\mathfrak{S}_n\right\rangle$; this is because this choice does not change the deformation class of the variety as explained by Proposition \ref{bimero}.